-“I’VE GOT ENOUGH OF NUDIST CAMPS said Linda.
+“I’VE GOT ENOUGH OF NUDIST CAMPS” said Linda.
 “When are you going to take me to a regular beach?”

 We were in Ipanema surrounded by local beauties in thongs.
 Compared to Linda’s swimsuit, big as a master sail of a cruise ship, those girls were virtually naked.
 I have to confess that I was as shocked as she was.
-It’s been a long time since I’ve been in
+It’s been a long time since I’ve been in Rio for the last time and I’ve forgot how Brazilian women undress to go to the beach.

 “Look at it! “she said, pointing to a teenager with a dental floss across the crack of her buttocks.
-“If it were in the
+“If it were in the USA, she would be in jail.
+As those grownup idiots staring at… Hey!” she slapped one of my thighs.
+It hurt.
+“Don’t ogle!”

 “But you called my attention…